 Pathos Labs creates empathy-based virtual reality experiences to challenge assumptions and increase understanding.
 As the son of Iranian and French immigrants, founder Romain Vakilitabar believes that when we engage with those with whom we might not otherwise interact, perspectives and biases begin to change.
 Building on the success of its previous experiences, including Strangers and My Beautiful Home, Pathos’ upcoming project, The Other, seeks to do just this.
 The film and accompanying curriculum bring viewers face-to-face with those who are often treated as “different,” inviting all of us to confront and reconsider the assumptions we make.
 Learn more.

 The Better Arguments Project™ equips Americans to reach across political, cultural, and economic divides to have arguments that bring us closer together instead of driving us further apart.
 The project centers on the simple idea that America doesn’t need fewer arguments, it needs better arguments.
 Encouraging people to understand themselves and each other, ask great questions, and learn how to really talk — and listen, this effort has a special focus on reaching high school students.
-The project is a collaboration between the Aspen Institute Citizenship and American Identity Program and Facing History and Ourselves.
+The project is a collaboration between the Aspen Institute Citizenship and American Identity Program, Facing History and Ourselves, with support from Allstate.
 Ready to start a Better Argument?
 Learn more.

 EmbraceRace supports parents and caregivers in raising kids who are thoughtful, informed, and brave about race.
 The organization was founded by Andrew Grant-Thomas and Melissa Giraud, whose experience as social justice workers and educators, and as partners and parents to multiracial children, inspired them to identify, curate, and create the kind of tools they struggled to find for themselves.
 Through resources, discussions, and networks, EmbraceRace aims to foster resilience in children of color and to nurture cross-racial inclusivity and empathy in all children.
 By helping grown-ups raise kids who think critically about racial inequity, EmbraceRace supports a multigenerational movement of racial justice advocates.
 Learn more.